microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

       - One of the two accounts must be a global tenant administrator
       - That same account must have the **global administrator** role granted
 - Workplace Analytics licenses
-  - Access to the Microsoft Graph Cata Connect toolset is available through [Workplace Analytics](https://products.office.com/en-us/business/workplace-analytics), which is licensed on a per-user, per-month basis.
+  - Access to the Microsoft Graph Data Connect toolset is available through [Workplace Analytics](https://products.office.com/en-us/business/workplace-analytics), which is licensed on a per-user, per-month basis.
   - To learn more please see [Microsoft Graph data connect policies and licensing](https://docs.microsoft.com/en-us/graph/data-connect-policies)